Spydernaz/docker_images/apache-ranger/README.md

 docker run -d --network=host --name=ranger-admin spydernaz/apache-ranger-admin:latest
 ```

+## Accessing the UI ##

+To access the image, go to a browser and go to the [UI](http://localhost:6080).
+The default port for Ranger is 6080 and will be running on your localhost.
+To log in use the super secure username / password combination `admin`/`password1`

 ## Building the image locally ##

 If you want to try and rebuild this image locally for a different version of Ranger etc. then you can follow the instructions below: